-Cash

-The Company places its cash with institutions with high credit quality.
-However, at certain times such cash may be in excess of Federal Deposit Insurance Corporation and Securities Investor Protection Corporation insurance limits.
+Cash, cash equivalents and restricted cash consists of bank deposits, certificates of deposit and money market accounts with financial institutions.
+Cash equivalents are carried at cost which approximates fair value due to their short-term nature and which the Company believes do not have a material exposure to credit risk.
+The Company considers all highly liquid investments with maturities of three months or less from the date of purchase to be cash equivalents.
+The Company places its cash and cash equivalents with institutions with high credit quality.
+However, at certain times such cash and cash equivalents may be in excess of Federal Deposit Insurance Corporation and Securities Investor Protection Corporation insurance limits.
 The Company has not experienced any losses with respect to these accounts.